by We Can Do This COVID-19 Public Education Campaign

 (NAPSI)—Many parents are considering how to keep their children active and screen-free during the summer months, and camps can be a great option for modeling healthy lifestyles, making new friends, and learning independence.
 While many children have missed out on attending camps the last several years because of COVID, there are ways to ensure your child can return to camp safely and learn new life skills.

-“Summer camps provide opportunities to socialize, get active, and build confidence for kids who may have missed out on a lot during these past couple of years,” said Dr. Kristina Bryant, pediatric infectious disease specialist at Norton Children’s Hospital, Louisville, Kentucky.
+“Summer camps provide opportunities to socialize, get active, and build confidence for kids who may have missed out on a lot during these past couple of years,” said Dr. Jaime Fergie, director of infectious diseases at Driscoll Children’s Hospital and medical director at the Global Institute for Hispanic Health, Texas.
 “Getting your child vaccinated for COVID is one of the best ways to ensure their safety while away from home this summer.”

 Parents can use this checklist to prepare their children for summer camp: